alexa-labs/workshop-in-skill-purchasing/lab-3-guide.md

         sessionAttributes.currentActors = persistentAttributes.currentSession.currentActors;
     }
     ```
-1. Update the **BuyHintResponseHandler** function to clear the persisted sesssion by locating the **lab-3-task-4-i** label and pasting in the following code:
+1. Update the **BuyHintResponseHandler** function to clear the persisted session by locating the **lab-3-task-4-i** label and pasting in the following code:
     ```javascript
     // CLEAR OUR OUR PERSISTED SESSION ATTRIBUTES. persistentAttributes.currentSession = undefined;